Angels (Neon Genesis Evangelion): Shamshel

 Shamshel (シャムシェル, Shamusheru), the fourth Angel, has an insect-like appearance and its form fuses that of a mollusk and that of a cetacean.
 Although it has limbs, Shamshel slowly flies at low altitude, to avoid detection by Nerv radar equipment.
 Shamshel uses two weapons that are similar to luminescent whips and have high cutting capabilities, being able to pierce the abdomen of Eva-01 in battle.
-Shamshel is shot down by the Unit 01, which pierces it with a weapon called Prog-Knife.
+Shamshel is shot down by Unit 01, which pierces it with a weapon called Prog-Knife.
 According to Ritsuko Akagi, the DNA map of the Angel corresponds with 99.89% of that of human DNA.

-Its named after Shamsiel, who is believed to be the angel of the day.
+It's named after Shamsiel, who is believed to be the angel of the day.
 The name, according to official sources, is an allusion to its fight with Unit 01, which takes place in daylight and ends just before sunset.
 Its appearance is similar to that of an Alien Bira from Ultraseven, and is inspired by that of a creature called "the three-meter extraterrestrial", whose garage kit was made by a Gainax-associated company called General Products.
-Its battle took inspiration from the Ultraman battles by director Akio Jissoji.
-In Rebuild of Evangelion, Shamshel is known as the fifth Angel.
+Its battle took inspiration from the Ultraman battles by director Akio Jissōji.
+Shamshel was originally meant to have arms that transformed into shields capable of deflecting projectiles, and during the battle it would have attacked Eva-01 with a knifehand strike, In Rebuild of Evangelion, Shamshel is known as the fifth Angel.
 Shamsiel's torso opens into a set of articulating ribs that claw the air like crab legs.